 A BAR On-Board Diagnostic Inspection System (BAR-OIS) inspection is performed on most 2000 and newer model year gasoline, CNG, and propane vehicles, as well as 1998 and newer model year diesel vehicles.
 The BAR-OIS inspection omits a tailpipe test that is still applicable to older model year vehicles, but includes an OBD test and visual inspection of emission control components.How much does the BAR-OIS test cost?

 BAR does not regulate the price of inspections, so the cost of a Smog Check varies from station to station.
 Consumers should shop around for the best price.What are some of the ways a vehicle can fail the new BAR-OIS test?

 The following list includes possible reasons why a vehicle may not pass the BAR-OIS inspection:

-- The vehicle's check engine light (malfunction indicator light - MIL) is illuminated or flashing.
+- The vehicle's malfunction indicator light, or check engine light, is illuminated or flashing.
 The vehicle turns this lamp on when the OBD system detects a fault found when running its self-diagnostics.
-Diagnostic Trouble Codes (DTCs) typically accompany an illuminated check engine light.
+Diagnostic Trouble Codes (DTCs) aiding repair typically accompany an illuminated check engine light.